ikn/game-engine/doc/tutorial.rst

     eh['quit'].cb(lambda evts: conf.GAME.quit_world())
     eh['move'].cb(self.move)

+(:data:`conf.GAME` contains the current running game.)
 We've registered callback functions for each event using :meth:`BaseEvent.cb <engine.evt.evts.BaseEvent.cb>`; the arguments these get called with depends on the event type.
 A ``button`` passes a single argument containing information about the numbers of ``DOWN``, etc. events that occurred